 Founded in 1974, Inclusiv's mission is to "help low- and moderate-income people and communities achieve financial independence through credit unions."
-Their website states: "At Inclusiv, we believe that true financial inclusion and empowerment is a fundamental right.
+Their communications state: "At Inclusiv, we believe that true financial inclusion and empowerment is a fundamental right.
 We dedicate ourselves to closing the gaps and removing barriers to financial opportunities for people living in distressed and under-served communities.
 Inclusiv is a certified CDFI intermediary that transforms local progress into lasting national change.
 We provide capital, make connections, build capacity, develop innovative products and services and advocate for our member community development credit unions (CDCUs).
 Inclusiv members serve nearly 10 million residents of low-income urban, rural and reservation-based communities across the U.S. and hold over \$99 billion in community-controlled assets" (Inclusiv, 2019).

 Inclusiv's Juntos Avanzamos-designated credit unions state that they are "here to help you learn how to navigate the U.S. financial system, and give you the tools you need to achieve your financial dreams and build a future for you and your family.
 Have you ever felt unwelcome in a traditional financial institution?
-You're always welcome at Juntos Avanzamos credit unions, which are committed to serving Spanish-speaking people regardless of immigration status" (Juntos Avanzamos 2020).
+You're always welcome at Juntos Avanzamos credit unions, which are committed to serving Spanish-speaking people regardless of immigration status" (Juntos Avanzamos, 2020).

-Filene Institute
+Filene Research Institute

 Filene is a national leader in credit union research and lending programs.
 In 2016 they founded a "Reaching Minority Households" Incubator project.
-This project begins addressing Hispanic household concerns that credit unions may be able to address through identifying, testing, and packaging credit union products and programs, such as small loans to individuals that aren't based on credit scores (Filene, n.d.).
-Another important program that has come from this incubator project is Individual Taxpayer Identification Number lending - an ITIN guide developed by Filene, Coopera, Inclusiv, and PolicyWorks shares best practices that benefit member-lendees and lending institutions (Coopera; Inclusiv; PolicyWorks; Filene, 2018; Filene, 2020).
+This project begins addressing Hispanic household concerns that credit unions may be able to address through identifying, testing, and packaging credit union products and programs, such as small loans to individuals that aren't based on credit scores (Dasgupta et al., 2020; Filene Research Institute 2019).
+Another important program that has come from this incubator project is Individual Taxpayer Identification Number lending - an ITIN guide developed by the Filene, Coopera, Inclusiv, and PolicyWorks shares best practices that benefit memberlendees and lending institutions (Coopera Consulting, n.d.; Inclusiv, 2019; Filene Research Institute, 2019).